The Races: 2026

 The tracker needs to be external to your pack to ensure a consistent signal.

-Do not reposition your tracker after it has been attache as this may result in you vest or pack being cut when it is removed, or you not being tracked or timed.
+Do not reposition your tracker after it has been attached as this may result in your vest or pack being cut when it is removed, or you not being tracked or timed.

 They are only to be attached or removed by race officials.